rioualen/EuroBioC26_hackathon_report/paper/paper.md

 #### Script files

 The files in the `exec/scripts/` directory are at the core of the available executables.
-One script correcsponds to one command, which can be a simple function or even a whole workflow.
+One script corresponds to one command, which can be a simple function or even a whole workflow.
 These scripts are combined and compiled into the main executable file in `exec/` (see section above).